rwhitear42/UCS_Director_Repo/Workflows/CSP2100/CSP_GET_pNIC_Info/README.md

 * (Optional): Proxy IP or FQDN.
 * (Optional): Proxy port.

+Currently, the only output is an SR log entry showing the returned HTTP status and response text.
+In the future, this will be modified to parse and handle the JSON output in the resonse.

 #### The following files are included:

 ```CSP_GET_pNIC_Info_UCSD_6_6_0_0B1.wfdx``` - UCS Director exported custom workflow task.